hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 - seresnextnet50 as architecture
 - larger images (320x512).
 I used batch size 16 to train on kaggle notebooks (bs=64 gives OOM)
 - 5-fold stratified cross-validation.
 It clearly helps because when I submit the 5 scores from the folds, they perform worse.
+- Instead of using the 5 folds, I used the best 4 (according to public LB score) and it gave me a bump of 0.00064 points.
+It sounds like nothing but that improved my rank by 40 positions from 200 to 160.
 - augmentations (Rotate, Zoom, Warp, Brightness, Flip, Contrast, Resize, Normalize
 - TTA
 - LabelSmoothingCrossEntropy loss function